testnumberorg/testnumber.github.io/index.md

 ## How It Works

   *The Phone Numbers and SIP addresses at [testnumber.org](http://testnumber.org) map to [Twilio](http://twilio.com) functions which use [Scout](http://scout.tel) to detect Robocalls.*

+## SHAKEN/STIR Response Reference

+  *The SHAKEN/STIR response is derived from Twilio's implementation which is documented [here](https://www.twilio.com/docs/voice/trusted-calling-with-shakenstir)*

 ## Tutorials